 Financial risk refers to money inflow and outflow and the possibility of a sudden financial loss.

 Business Insider states the following tips for managing financial risk in business risk management:

-2- Ensure sufficient emergency funds: Having appropriate emergency funds will be a lifesaver in unexpected situations.
+2- Ensure enough emergency funds: Having appropriate emergency funds will be a lifesaver in unexpected situations.
 It’s central to have a side small fund for potential problems, but more important to have a separate saving account in case of a long-term crisis.

-4- Have a financial Plan B: The best counter for losing your job is to have an alternate job that offers financial security.
+4- Have a financial plan B: The best counter for losing your job is to have an alternate job that offers financial security.

 7- Read the fine print: Whenever you’re reviewing a contract, make sure you read the fine print; as it usually contains information that gives the other party an advantage in case of a conflict.